 • Simple aging

-Physical therapists develop individualized physical activity plans to help improve the strength, stability, and mobility of people with balance problems, based on each person’s needs.
-Physical therapists are experts in prescribing active movement techniques and physical exercise to improve these systems, including strengthening, stretching, proprioception exercises, visual tracking, and inner ear retraining.
+Our doctors develop individualized physical activity plans to help improve the strength, stability, and mobility of people with balance problems, based on each person’s needs.
+Your provider and your therapy assistant will work together to makes sure we are prescribing active movement techniques and physical exercise to improve these systems, including strengthening, stretching, propulsion exercises, visual tracking, and inner ear retraining.

 Your physical therapist will help you in many ways: